 Notes

-- If soup is too thin, allow to set for a few minutes to thicken.
+- If soup is too thin: Allow to set for a few minutes to thicken.
 The pasta will continually soak up liquid and thicken the soup as it stands.

-- If soup is too thick, add more chicken broth or water until desired consistency is achieved.
+- If soup is too thick: Add more chicken broth or water until desired consistency is achieved.

-- Soup reheats well the next day, but may need a splash of broth or water when reheating.
+- Reheating: Soup reheats well the next day, but may need a splash of broth or water when reheating.

-- Creamy soups and pastas generally do not freeze well, so I do not recommend freezing this recipe.
+- Storage: Creamy soups and pastas generally do not freeze well, so I do not recommend freezing this recipe.

 Great Recipe, quick and easy.
 Super delicious!!!
 I didn't have half and half so I used thick delicious coconut milk and it was wonderful!!!
 I made 3 batches to use the turkey and bone broth from Thanksgiving leftovers and it was fast and fantastic!!